shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 If your sated points plus your Constitution modifier is equal to or greater than your Constitution, you are considered full.

+## Attunement Points

+Some items give you attunement points, which effect how the item behaves when you activate it.
+Attunement points are specific to each player and each item.
+A player has a different set of attunement points for each item they use, and each player has a different set of attunement points for an item that they all use.

 ## Temporary Hit Points

 Temporary hit points can be stacked.